-- The specific reasons for the decision; - Reference to the specific provisions of the plan documents on which the decision is based; - A statement disclosing any internal rule, guidelines, protocol or similar criterion relied on in making the decision; - Information concerning the participant's right to receive, free of charge, copies of non- privileged documents and records relevant to the participant's claim upon request; - A statement of the participant's right to bring a civil action under Section 502(a) of ERISA; and - A statement that "The participant or the plan administrator may have other voluntary alternative dispute resolution options, such as mediation.
+- The specific reasons for the decision and the standards applied in reaching the decision, including the basis for disagreeing with the views of medical and/or vocational professionals, or with disability benefit determinations by the Social Security Administration; - Reference to the specific provisions of the plan documents on which the decision is based; - A statement disclosing any internal rule, guidelines, protocol or similar criterion relied on in making the decision; - Information concerning the participant's right to receive, free of charge, copies of nonprivileged documents and records relevant to the participant's claim upon request, including the participant's claims file; - A statement of the participant's right to bring a civil action under Section 502(a) of ERISA; and - A statement that "The participant or the plan administrator may have other voluntary alternative dispute resolution options, such as mediation.
 One way for the participant to find out what may be available is to contact his or her local U.S. Department of Labor Office or state insurance regulatory agency."